 One of the constant challenges that freelance writers face is where to find gigs.
-We can’t stress enough the importance of continuing to look for clients, even when you are going through a “feast” time in your freelance writing online career.
+We can’t stress enough the importance of continuing to look for clients, even when you are going through a “feast” time in your freelance writing career.
 Things can change quickly, and the move to “famine” can happen all too rapidly.
 To give you some help, we’ve assembled a list of 100 websites that pay writers.
 In this list, you’ll find a variety of websites that pay you to write, covering various topics and pay rates.

 Learn how to create and use a swipe file to improve your copywriting business.

 Speaking of new gigs, you can find fresh writing gigs posted on our website on weekdays.
 While you are there, please bookmark our page and spend some time visiting our Resources for Writers section.
 It’s your place to go for timely and timeless information, whether you are new to freelance writing or you are ready to take it to the next level.

 (Note: This list of websites that pay you to write is updated regularly, so stay tuned!)

 Flexjobs: Flexjobs has tons of paid telecommute jobs that are vetted manually so you know you’re getting quality listings.
 We’re happy to share their services as our partner as we know you’ll be getting your money’s worth – and more.
 Flexjobs is running a promotion that will give you up to 30% off on a membership.

 Use the code FWJPROMO to enjoy the discount.

 1. A List Apart: ALA publishes original articles (600-2,500 words) about web design.

 3. The Diplomat: The Diplomat covers reporting and analysis related to Asia-Pacific Region.
 Submissions for the blog section should be 400-800 words, and feature articles are 1,200 words and up.